limianwang/osmos-lite/README.md

 ## Roadmap

-Next iteration of updates will focus heavily on the fixes and enhancement for `osmos-lite`, and increase the test coverage.
+Next iteration of updates will focus heavily on the fixes and enhancement for `osmos-lite`, use Promises, and increase the test coverage.

 ## Contributing

 Contributions are always welcomed via pull requests, and they should always have associated tests.
 TravisCI will need to pass prior to merging.

 ## Contributors